f4z3r/.bootstrap/doc/clamav.md

 Use `--remove` or `--move=/dir` to delete or quarantine infected files.
 Using `-l /path` will log the results to the provided path.

+## On Access Scan

+This can make sense to activate on directories such as the `Downloads` directory in order to ensure that no malicious file is accessed.
+This can be done as follows:

+- Open `/etc/clamav/clamd.conf`.
+- Add the `/home/jakob/Downloads` path under `OnAccessIncludePath`.
+- Add the `/home/jakob/Documents` path under `OnAccessIncludePath`.
+- Add the `/home/jakob/Videos` path under `OnAccessIncludePath`.
+- Add the `/home/jakob/Public` path under `OnAccessIncludePath`.
+- Add the `/home/jakob/Music` path under `OnAccessIncludePath`.
+- Add the `/home/jakob/Desktop` path under `OnAccessIncludePath`.
+- Set `OnAccessPrevention` to `yes`.
+- Set `OnAccessExcludeUname` to `clamav`.
+- Add the `clamav` user to the `jakob` group to allow it to read files (`sudo usermod -aG jakob clamav`)
+- Reboot, start and enable the `clamav-clamonacc.service` via SystemD.

 ## Cron Jobs

 Create a scanning script file: